R. Scott Bakker: The Disciple of the Dog

 Shortly before The Aspect-Emperor's second book, The White-Luck Warrior, was published, Bakker released a second novel outside of his main fantasy series.
-Titled Disciple of the Dog, it features the private investigator, Disciple Manning, who suffers from a condition reminiscent of hyperthymesia.
+Titled Disciple of the Dog, it features the private investigator, Disciple Manning, who has a condition reminiscent of hyperthymesia.
 The story revolves around Disciple's recounting of a case involving a missing girl, a cult, and the small-town drama of Ruddick.
 It was published in November 2010.
 Bakker has planned a number of follow up novels to Disciple of the Dog, including The Enlightened Dead, but due to the first novel's poor reception and very few reviews the sequels have not been pursued.